sharmaeklavya2/blog-source/content/posts/customize-macos.md

 The 'Xcode command-line tools' consist of command-line applications that are very common in Unix-like environments, like git, gcc, make, perl.

-Run 'xcode-select --install' from a terminal.
+Run `xcode-select --install` from a terminal.
 A dialog box will pop up.
 Select install.
 You should probably connect to a power source before doing this because macOS is going to suggest you do so.